leluque/easygraphics/README.md

 [![MIT License][license-image]][license]

-EasyGraphics is a client-side Javascript library to draw and work with vectorial graphics.
+EasyGraphics is a client-side Javascript library to work with vectorial graphics.
 It was started as a project to draw and work with UML diagrams using Javascript, but it is now a separated project.

 ## Features